 The course starts out with a basic model of an evolutionary algorithm.
 Departing from this model students will learn about various aspects of evolutionary optimization on discrete and continuous search spaces, from which a systematic taxonomy of modular components will be developed.

-Participants should be familiar with linear algebra and elementary probability theory.
+Participants must be familiar with linear algebra and elementary probability theory.
 For example, students should be well acquainted with the following terms:

 - vector, basis, linear function, linear map, matrix